Home

 ARTICLE VII – ELECTIONS

 Section 2.
-To be eligible to vote, the member must have his dues book.
-In the absence of his dues book, eligibility shall be determined from a check off list prepared by the Secretary-Treasurer.
+To be eligible to vote, the member must have his dues card.
+In the absence of his dues card, eligibility shall be determined from a check off list prepared by the Secretary-Treasurer.

 Section 3.
 The candidate receiving the largest number of votes shall be declared the winner.